SalesforceLabs/Experience-Cloud-Site-Starter-AURA/README.md

     This theme is used to update existing site header styles and theme layouts.

 * **Page Layouts**
     When creating a page or new page variation, some page templates are included.
-For non-object and non-CMS page types, a page layout called *Template* is included to get a new page started.
+For non-object and non-CMS page types, a page layout called **Template** is included to get a new page started.

 **Notes:**
-1. **Read the site Instructions carefully** and complete the tasks before publishing.
+1. **Read the instructions carefully** and complete the tasks before publishing.
+There are additional instructions and details
 2. This package is **supplied as-is** and is not supported by Salesforce.
 3. No CMS or Knowledge content included.